amillerman01/GitHub-Tutorial/README.md

 It's important to note that once you make a repository on your computer (or [clone one](#14-cloning-your-repository)), GitHub Desktop is essentially watching for changes you make to any files inside of the folder that contains your repository.
 It knows to watch for changes in this folder because of a hidden item called the .git folder.
 Any files you add, change or remove will be determined to be changes to the repository.
 What you do with those changes is something discussed in the [Making your first Commit](#16-making-your-first-commit) section.

+For more info, see the official documentation from GitHub [here](https://docs.github.com/en/get-started/quickstart/create-a-repo), or documentation on doing it specifically through GitHub Desktop [here](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/overview/creating-your-first-repository-using-github-desktop)

 ## 1.4.
 Cloning your repository

 If you want to work on a repository on your computer that you didn't create from your computer, you need to clone that repository.
 Cloning allows you to make a local copy of the repository on your computer (we'll talk about local copies of repositories in the next section).
 Once you have a local copy on your computer, you can change the code on your local copy, and as long as you have permissions set on the repository you can publish your changes up to the repository on github itself.

-You can find the steps to clone a repository [here](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop#cloning-a-repository).
+You can find the steps to clone a repository to GitHub Desktop [here](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop#cloning-a-repository).

 ## 1.5.
 Local vs origin

 When you're working with your GitHub repository code on your computer, there are always at least 2 copies of that repository: One is the copy on the GitHub servers themselves, on the cloud (known as **origin** or remote).
 The other copy is the local repository on your computer.

 When you make changes (aka **commits**) to your code using GitHub Desktop, you are updating the local repository code.
 Those changes will not make it to the remote copy of the repository until you **push** those changes to origin.
 That means that if you are collaborating with someone on a repository, they will not be able to receive your changes to the code until you push that code up.
 Once you do push the code, it will be sent to the GitHub servers, and you'll be able to see the changes on your repository on [github.com](https://github.com).

+For more info, see the official documentation from Git [here](https://git-scm.com/book/en/v2/Git-Branching-Remote-Branches).

 ## 1.6.
 Making your first commit